Annanya481/Crop-Canal/README.md

 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)
 <br/>
-This project is under the Apache License.
+This project is under the MIT License.
 See [LICENSE](LICENSE) for Details.

 ## Authors